Gardening For Birds

 Cuckoo Pint and Ragged Robin

 Plants are not just food sources but offer shelter to roost and nest sites too.
 In many parts of the developed world gardens are becoming increasingly important to birds in urban environments, especially where agriculture is intensive.
-Responsible gardeners will try to keep chemical use to the absolute minimum and try to garden organically.
-Remember too that the tidiest gardens are often the least attractive to wildlife… rotting wood, native plants (weeds) and untended corners are often the very best places for the food chain to be in action.
+Responsible gardeners will try to avoid the use of chemical and to garden organically.
+Remember too, that the tidiest gardens are often the least attractive to wildlife… rotting wood, native plants (weeds) and untended corners are often the very best places for the food chain to be in action.

 Outside my urban back door

-(I actually cultivate stinging nettles as they are the preferred food of a number of caterpillars – Fatbirder)
+(I actually cultivate stinging nettles as they are the preferred food of a number of butterfly and moth caterpillars – Fatbirder)

 How will you know what plants to grow to attract your favourite bird?
-The answer is you won’t know without a little research.
+The answer is that you won’t know unless you do a little research.
 The websites in this section will speed your research and your efforts to create the perfect garden habitat for your favourite birds.

 Apart from what you grow. many of us take great pleasure in watching birds at bird tables and feeders.